 Waves of Intervention

-The system recognises that children with special needs require support.
-This support is expected to come in three successive levels or 'waves'.
+Some Local Authorities use a system known as 'Waves of Intervention'.
+Additional support for children with special educational needs is expected to be delivered through in three successive levels or 'waves'.

 Wave 1 is the expectation of 'Quality First' teaching, where good quality teaching and suiting work to individual children means that every pupil is included.
 The needs of all children are taken into account, with high expectations for them.
 This is supported by whole-school policies - ie, it is part of the planning and beliefs of the school as a whole.